Frequently Asked Questions

 Another very broad categorisation might be along the lines of how relational a therapy is.
 Traditional psychoanalysis employed the idea of the “blank screen,” where the analyst says very little.
 Most other therapies are more relational than this, and there is even a relational version of psychoanalysis now.
 Some therapies are clearly collaborative, where therapy is a joint venture between therapist and client.

-If you are concerned that you may be suffering the after-effects of psychological trauma, it is always advisable to consult your GP.
+If you are concerned that you may be suffering the after-effects of psychological trauma, it may be appropriate to consult your GP.
 However if this is not desired or not possible, an initial discussion with a therapist trained in trauma work may be helpful.
 There are several therapies proven to be effective for trauma, the most well-known being EMDR and trauma-focused CBT, but establishing a therapeutic relationship with a professional that you trust and have confidence in is also important.

 So when you have found a therapist you think may be able to help you, make contact and talk with them on the telephone.
 If all goes well, they will invite you to meet them for an assessment session to ascertain what the therapy is about and how to proceed.